-The independent variables proxy the kinds of factors that we summarised in Section 2.
+It also details measures of the explanatory factors and variables, as well as indicating the direction in which we expect the explanatory variables to impact on innovation.
 Thus, we measure the effect of intermediation in two ways.
-We use a location quotient (LOCQUO) variable that varies across the 26 counties included in our sample as a measure of the extent of intermediation.
-LOCQUO measures the share of total employment in a county due to employment in 'other business services', which includes management and business consultancy.
-This measure underestimates the full extent of intermediation inasmuch as it includes only producer services and not producer goods.
-Keeble, Bryson and Wood (1991) have used it as an index of the provision of specialised services in earlier work.
+We use a location quotient (locquo) variable that varies across the 26 counties included in our sample as a measure of the extent of intermediation.
+Locquo measures the share of total employment in a county due to employment in 'other business services', which includes management and business consultancy.ix This measure underestimates the full extent of intermediation inasmuch as it includes only producer services and not producer goods.x